CGeorges/restwiz/README.md

 RestWiz
 =======

-A simple, OOP, REST API Framework in PHP.
-Serves as a working foundation for any API you want to build on PHP.
+A simple, light-weight, OOP and secure API framework for PHP.

+''Documentation to be added soon as we reach a stable version''

+Current version 0.0.1